 If you have an aluminum frame snowshoe, you may have problems with the rivets that attach the decking to the frame.
 If this is the case, use wire to reattach the missing links.
-Or consider contacting the manufacturer and ask what repairs they would do and at what cost.
+Or consider contacting the manufacturer and asking what repairs they would do and at what cost.
 If you have a warranty on the shoes, take advantage of having them repaired under warranty.

 Other repair problems with modern snowshoes may involve the bindings or the pivot system (the device that allows the binding to swivel on the snowshoe).
-These repairs may be difficult to undertake, considering the advances of modern technology applied to contemporary bindings and pivots.
+These repairs may be challenging to undertake, considering the advances of modern technology applied to contemporary bindings and pivots.
 If you are mechanically inclined and creative, you may be able to solve the repair problem.
-And again, you could consider checking with the manufacturer about your repair needs as I would do since I am not mechanically inclined.
+And again, you could consider checking with the manufacturer about your repair needs, as I would do since I am not mechanically inclined.

 Len McDougall, the author of The Snowshoe Handbook, writes that he puts a coat of cooking oil over the metal parts, as the oil will produce a gummy waterproof skin that protects against corrosion and can be left on through to the next season’s use.